AbhijeetKrishnan/vscode-markdown-reddit-spoiler/README.md

   - images
 - spoilers in the preview rapidly flash when the Markdown file is being actively updated
 - long lines in spoilers are not wrapped correctly
+- does not allow for changing the start and end tags